ankitp123/TrainingAlacRepo/README.md

 # TrainingAlacRepo
-A repo for training purpose of the Alacriti New Employees
+A repo for training purpose of the New Employees